A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Smooth metric measure space and the conformal Laplacian

-As in \cite{CaseYamabe}, sometimes we denote by the three-tuple $(M^n, g, v^{m} dV_g)$ a smooth metric measure space where $v$ and $\phi$ are related by $v^{m} = e^{- \phi}$.
-We denote by $R_g$, $Ric$, $T$ and $W$ the scalar curvature, the Ricci tensor, traceless Ricci tensor and the Weyl tensor of $(M, g)$, respectively.
-In the following definitions, we consider the case $m = \infty$ as the limit case of the parameter $m$.
+As in \cite{CaseYamabe}, we sometimes denote by the three-tuple $(M^n, g, v^{m} dV_g)$ a smooth metric measure space where $v$ and $\phi$ are related by $v^{m} = e^{- \phi}$.
+We denote by $R_g$, $Ric_g$, $T_g$ and $W_g$ the scalar curvature, the Ricci tensor, traceless Ricci tensor and the Weyl tensor of $(M, g)$, respectively.
+In some cases, we omit the reference to the metric $g$ and write $R$, $Ric$, $T$, and $W$.
+In the following definitions, we consider the case of $m = \infty$ as the limit case of the parameter $m$.